Paying a ticket

 You can either dispute the ticket or the amount of the fine.
 Find out how to dispute a traffic or red light ticket.

-ICBC doesn't collect parking tickets, municipal tickets or bridge tolls.
-Excessive debts to Translink, Port Mann, and/or Golden Ears, however, bridge tolls could prevent you from getting your driver's licence renewed.
+ICBC doesn't collect parking tickets or municipal tickets.
+Excessive debts to Translink, however, could prevent you from getting your driver's licence renewed.